-Each person will forgive at his or her own pace.
+Each person will forgive at their own pace.
 We suggest that you move through the steps below based on what works for you.

 How to Do It

-- Forgiveness does not necessarily mean reconciling with the person who upset you or condoning his or her actions.
+- Forgiveness does not necessarily mean reconciling with the person who upset you or condoning their actions.
 In forgiveness, you seek the peace and understanding that come from blaming people less after they offend you and taking those offenses less personally.

 - Get the right perspective on what is happening.
 Recognize that your primary distress is coming from the hurt feelings, thoughts, and physical upset you are suffering now, which is not the same as the hurt you felt two minutes—or 10 years—ago.

 - At the moment you feel upset, practice stress management to soothe your body’s fight or flight response.
 This could mean taking deep breaths, doing a mindful breathing exercise, taking a walk outside, or doing a mindfulness practice—do what works best for you.